Theosophical Society in America

 The Theosophical Society in America (TSA) is a member-based nonprofit organization dedicated to the teaching of Theosophy and affiliated with the international Theosophical Society based in Adyar, Chennai, India.
 The name "Theosophical Society in America" was legally adopted by the American Theosophical Society in 1934.
 Previously, other organizations had used the same name during the years 1895–98 and 1898–1908.

 Philosophy

+In the mid to late 1800s, the Theosophical Society as a whole took an experiential approach to religion that was in part a reaction to Orthodox Christianity's focus on dogma.
+This is why much of Theosophy is focused on a more scientific conception of religion, with laws and theories of its own.
+For Theosophists, a scientific approach is how one can get to the common truths that Theosophists believe are behind all religious traditions.
+Though Theosophy is largely concerned with the more intellectual path to truth and to the Objects, because Blavatsky's involvement in the occult spheres, Theosophy has taken influence from Western mysticism, spiritualism, and esotericism as well.
+Later, critiques of her occult practices caused a general move away from spiritualism, but it still remained an undertone in later practice.It was after Blavatsky and Olcott journeyed to India in 1879 that Asian religion and philosophy became so central to Theosophist philosophy.
+Thus, Theosophists in America drew inspiration for their philosophies from Asian religions, such as Buddhism and Hinduism, as well as Neo-Platonic and Gnostic texts.
+Using these philosophies, Theosophists endeavored to trace a common religious and philosophical origin back to the East.

-The Theosophical Society is composed of individuals united by their concurrence with its three Objects, by their dedication to promoting brotherhood, and by their interest in study and spiritual self-transformation.
+Currently, members of the Theosophical Society follow the three Objects and continue to practice interest in study and spiritual self-transformation.
 Theosophists consider that belief should be the result of individual study, experience, and insight, rather than reliance on dogma.
 They see each religion as an expression of Divine Wisdom, adapted to the needs of a particular time and place.
 Theosophy regards the universe as alive and interrelated, with an intelligent order guiding the cyclical evolution of all life.
 The Theosophical Society supports the right of individual freedom of thought for every person, and no doctrine is in any way binding on any member of the Society.